-Prerequisites: Foundation courses.
-This course provides an overview, concepts and methods that are useful in understanding the management of a firm's operations.
+This course provides an overview, concepts and methods that are useful in understanding the management of firm's operations.
 This course will concentrate on operations strategy, process improvement, forecasting, lean and just-in-time and supply chain management.

-EMGT 5331: SIX-SIGMA QUALITY
+EMGT 5331: Six-Sigma Quality

-Prerequisites: Foundation courses.
 This course will cover the knowledge areas of six sigma green belt.
 Topics include six sigma goal, lean principles, theory of constraints, design for six sigma, quality function deployment, process management, data and process analysis and design of experiments.